kata-ai/kata-platform-docs/docs/tutorial/fb-messenger-integration.md

 ## Create Conversation Bot

-Firstly, click “Create with This Template” and modify the bot name and adjusting your timezone.
+Firstly, click "Create with This Template" and modify the bot name and adjusting your timezone.

 ![fb-1](./images/fb-messenger-integration/fb-1.png)

-Afterwards, find a bot which has “weatherbotTesting” title and click to open the detail.
+Afterwards, find a bot which has "weatherbotTesting" title and click to open the detail.
 Then, you have to create a deployment.

 ![fb-2](./images/fb-messenger-integration/fb-2.png)